bradut/ipwebcam-viewer/README.md

 # ipwebcam-viewer
-Web Viewer for my IP WebCam: PZT, C#
+Web Viewer for my IP WebCam: PTZ, C#

 This project allows viewing real-time images from an IP WebCam.